 The new Health app gives users an easy-to-read dashboard of their health and ﬁtness data.
 The developers HealthKit, allows all the health and ﬁtness apps to work together.

-First phase is is to enable local storage on the iPhone of data collected by other devices.
+The first phase is to enable local storage on the iPhone of data collected by other devices.

 One reason for that might be security.
 The iPhone (at least the later versions) have fingerprint sensor security.
 If health data passes between an iPhone and an iPad how can the device(s) be sure of the user’s identity?
 On a single device, especially the iPhone that has fingerprint access, identity is solvable on the device.